ezet/evelib/README.md

     var crest = new EveCrest();
     var result = crest.GetWar(1);

+## Query() and Load()
+Query and Load lets you obtain data the way CREST is meant to be used, with no statically typed URIs.
+Every object returned by `EveCrest` has a Query() method, which can be used to query additinonal resources, which can be queried further.
+`EveCrest` also has a Load() method, which is used by Query() internally, and can be used the same way.
+Both methods access a link to a resource, or a collection of links, and will immediately request the data from CREST.
+By utilizing these methods you can navigate CREST from the root, by following the links to other resources.
+This is the preferred way to use CREST, since it will always remain in sync with the API.

+    // setup
+    var crest = new EveCrest();
+    crest.Mode = CrestMode.Authenticated;
+    crest.RefreshToken = "mytoken";
+    crest.AllowAutomaticTokenRefresh = true;
+    // get root object
+    var root = crest.GetRoot();
+    var regions = root.Query(root => root.Regions);
+    var regionData = regions.Query(regions => regions.Where(region => region.Id == 1));

+## Authenticated Crest
+To use authenticated CREST, you need to obtain either an Access Token or a Refresh Token and Encrypted Key. `EveCrest` can not acquire these tokens, and you will have to use `EveAuth` or some other external method.
+To learn more about acquiring these tokens, visit https://developers.eveonline.com/resource/single-sign-on.
+If you want to utilize a refresh token you also need to provide the associated Base64 encrypted key.
+You can provide these through their respective properties on the `EveCrest` object.
+To enable authenticated mode, set Mode to Authenticated.
+If you have set a RefreshToken and EncryptedKey, you can enable automatic token refreshes by setting AllowAutomaticTokenRefresh to true.

+### Advanced settings

 #### Exceptions
 All calls to the CREST API can throw `EveCrestException`, which inherits from `EveLibWebException`.
 This additionaly exposes `Message`, `Key`, `ExceptionType` and `RefId` as returned by the API.
+If using automatic token refresh, or refreshing it manually, `EveCrest` can throw a `EveAuthException`.
+When requesting a resource that isn't implemented, it will throw a standard `NotImplementedException`.

 EveCentral API
 -